AOS573-2017/aos573-2017.github.io/_lectures/10-python-intro.md

 Types of data structures:

-[Arrays in python are called lists and can be created using [].
-Lists and items in the list can be altered.]
+* Arrays in python are called lists and can be created using [].
+Lists and items in the list can be altered.

-(Tuples in python are created using () and cannot be altered once created.)
+* Tuples are like arrays however they are created using () and cannot be altered once created.

-{Dictionaries are a useful type of data structure.
-They can assign a key to an object, and when you reference a key to a dictionary it returns the item it references.}
+* Dictionaries are a useful type of data structure.
+They can assign a key to an object, and when you reference a key to a dictionary it returns the item it references.

 ~~~ example.py